 The problem is, I usually handle these interruptions to my life poorly.
 I react with frustration and anger.
 Like a young child, I want to stomp my feet and say, “It’s not fair!”
 I blame others for inconveniencing me.
-I’ll even throw my own pity-parties.
+I’ll even throw my own pity parties.

 Though these interruptions are unexpected and catch me off guard, they do not catch God off guard.
 They are not random, meaningless events.
 In fact, these interruptions are divinely placed in my path for a reason.
 God uses these interruptions to change me to be more like Christ.

 Slow traffic, a sick child, or a costly home repair may not seem like important tools in our sanctification, but they are.
 We often overlook these interruptions and inconveniences and instead expect God to work in our lives through huge life-changing circumstances.
-But the reality is, we won’t often have major events in our life that cause us to trust God and obey him in some deeply profound way.
-We won’t be called to build an ark or take an only child up Mt.
-Moriah.
-Rather, it’s in these small frustrations and interruptions, the little things in our life, where we are given opportunities to rely on God, to obey him, and bring him glory.
+But the reality is, we often won’t have major events in our life that cause us to trust God and obey him in some deeply profound way.
+We won’t be called to build an ark or take an only child up Mount Moriah.
+Rather, it’s in these small frustrations and interruptions, the little things in our life, where we are given opportunities to rely on God, to obey him, and to bring him glory.

 Paul Tripp puts it like this: